grammyjs/website/site/docs/hosting/cloudflare-workers.md

 // Note that we're importing from 'grammy/web', not 'grammy'. import { Bot, webhookCallback } from "grammy/web";

-// You can replace `BOT_TOKEN` to your bot token, but it is better to store in an environment variable.
+// You can replace `BOT_TOKEN` with your bot token, but it is better to store in an environment variable.
 // For more on this, see https://developers.cloudflare.com/workers/platform/environment-variables/#secrets-on-deployed-workers.
 // You should also replace `BOT_INFO` with your bot info from `bot.api.getMe()`. const bot = new Bot(BOT_TOKEN, { botInfo: BOT_INFO });